ktrnab/Java-Files/README.md

-# Java Files
+# Introduction to Java
-<i>These are the Java files I have coded for Introduction to Java, Java Data Structures, and Software I. </i>
+<i>These are the Java files I have coded for Introduction to Java </i>

 <hr>
 <b> The Ohio State University Cooperation, Collaboration, and Professional Ethics Statement: </b>